BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-spell-check-middleware/README.md

 adapter.use(new SpellCheck(YOUR_BING_SPELL_CHECK_KEY));
 ```

-> Note that the TEXT_ANALYTICS_API_ENDPOINT will be the Cognitive Services endpoint root.
-For example: https://eastus.api.cognitive.microsoft.com

 When used, the `turnState` on the `TurnContext` will have a property named `suggestion` which is the actual suggestion.
 Furthermore `turnState` will have a property `token` which is the phrase which has been classified by the service to be replaced by the suggestion.
 A full example can be seen in the [`bot.js`](test/bot.js) bot test file.